 September on the beautiful blue Danube should be on everyone's bucket list.
-The two sides of the city called Budapest, Hungary (Buda and Pest), straddle the Danube, and it's an ideal place to fulfill this once-in-your-life travel goal.
+The two sides of the Hungarian city called Budapest (Buda and Pest), straddle the Danube, and they're an ideal place to fulfill this travel goal.
 It's especially easy to linger around Budapest's renowned art nouveau architecture and Roman ruins when the weather is mild and sunny.
 Same goes for hanging around at outside tables at cafes, restaurants, and pubs.
 Bottom line: The weather could not be more enticing in September, which is a great time to visit.

 September starts out with average highs around 76 degrees Fahrenheit; that falls to afternoon highs around 67 by the end of the month.
-So the entire month gives you guaranteed comfortable weather during high sightseeing times and during the early evening, so eating alfresco is still possible even though summer is on the wane.
-Low-temperature averages go from 56 degrees at the start of the month to 48 degrees by Sept.
-30. But these are middle-of-the-night temperatures and won't affect daily doings; they just keep the daytime comfortably warm and not hot.
+So the entire month gives you pretty much guaranteed comfortable weather during high sightseeing times.
+And it's still nice during the early evening, so eating alfresco is still possible even though summer is on the wane.
+Low-temperature averages go from 56 degrees at the start of the month to 48 degrees by September 30.
+But these are middle-of-the-night temperatures and won't affect daily doings.

 September is also a relatively dry and sunny month, with it getting progressively more likely to be cloudy as the month goes on.
-The average September rainfall is only about 1.5 inches, so you will almost certainly not need an umbrella.
+The average September rainfall total is only about 1.5 inches, so you will not likely need an umbrella.
 But don't forget your sunglasses.

 What to Pack